seildirectory/seildirectory/README.md

 Im diagnosed with ADHD, so be patient with me :⁠^⁠)

+### MY PERSONALITY DEPENDS ON WHOEVER IM TALKING TO, DO NOT CONSIDER ME AS A SYSTEM.

 Phighting fans/whoever's interested in it do not interact, unless if you're my friend then I'll make a exception.